ldrozdz93/dyno/README.md

 // prints "Circle,"
 ```

-NOTE: Exception safety of such a destruction-construction is achived using a custom destruction policy, which makes sure, that in a situation of an exception thrown, the storage is always destructed only once.
+NOTE: A custom destruction policy makes sure, that in a situation of an exception thrown, the storage is always destructed only once.
 It's just in case that after a succesfull storage destruction, if the constructor throws an exception, the storage is not destructed again during stack unwinding due to a boolean check.

-In other words, this __DYNO_INTERFACE__ macro does not require the objects's constructors or destructor to be noexcept to perform a safe assignment, although __only an amateur or a lunatic would allow his destructor to throw__ ;)
+This does not guarantee any level of exception safety.

+## Exception safety
+Currently, only `on_stack<>` objects construction and assignment provide basic exception safety (no resource leaks).
+It is planned to add strong exception safety for both stack- and heap-stored objects.

 ## Advanced properties
 #### non_copy_constructible